 Orlando is thinking about getting a master’s degree.

 My recommendation is to pick your resource and then be consistent.

-Where there is agreement, however, is that abbreviations of academic degrees are to be capitalized.
-CMS recommends omitting periods unless required for tradition or consistency (BA, BS, MA, MS, PhD), but AP prefers retaining the periods (B.A., B.S., M.A., M.S., Ph.D.).
+There is agreement, however, that abbreviations of academic degrees are to be capitalized.
+CMOS recommends omitting periods unless required for tradition or consistency (BA, BS, MA, MS, PhD), but AP prefers retaining the periods (B.A., B.S., M.A., M.S., Ph.D.).